 Learn how to investigate Windows 10 using Sysinternals.
-LAUNCH: January 25th, 18 CPE points
+ON-DEMAND, SELF-PACED, 18 CPE points

 Forensics Live Analysis has a great contribution to understanding how a malicious process works on an infected host.
 Tools are developed for this type of approach.
 A considerable part of a live forensic investigation works with images extracted from RAM, but in that sense, we do not have a form of analysis in which we can analyze the moment at which a malware infects a system process.
 To circumvent this situation, tools are developed with the ability to evaluate a system at the time of infection.
 This is one of Sysinternals’ proposals.

 18 CPE CREDITS

 - The course is self-paced – you can visit the training whenever you want and your content will be there.

 - Once you’re in, you keep access forever, even when you finish the course.

 - There are no deadlines, except for the ones you set for yourself.